 - 1. Reimbursement of the legal deductible will apply only to employees who work for the employer on the basis of a contract of employment and are thus covered by the CAO. - 2.
-Reimbursement will be made only for the healthcare costs that come under the remaining legal deductible in a certain year and which are the direct result of an industrial accident that occurred during the execution of work in employment with the employer.
-If such an accident occurs, the employee must notify the employer of this as soon as possible.
-Costs within the legal deductible resulting from injuries or complaints arising in free time or during work for third parties will not be reimbursed. - 3.
-If in a certain year the deductible has been paid because of healthcare costs that do not come under the declarable costs in point 1, costs can no longer be declared on the basis of this reimbursement scheme if an industrial accident should occur later in the same year.
+Reimbursement will be made only for the healthcare costs that come under the remaining legal deductible in a certain year and which are the direct result of an injury or accident that occurred through carrying out professional duties.
+If such an injury/accident occurs, the employee must notify the employer of this as soon as possible.
+Costs within the legal deductible resulting from injuries or complaints that are not connected to carrying out professional duties or which arise outside the scope of the professional duties or during work for third parties will not be reimbursed. - 3.
+If in a certain year the deductible has been paid because of healthcare costs that do not come under the aforementioned declarable costs, costs can no longer be declared on the basis of this reimbursement scheme if an industrial accident should occur later in the same year.